 - Mortgage refinances in their entirety

 The change for rental properties isn’t expected to have a material impact on the market since they represent a small percentage of mortgages outstanding, but the other types of mortgages are much more common.
-James Laird, president of mortgage brokerage CanWise Financial (which is owned and operated by RateHub), says 25% to 30% of his business is for mortgage refinances.
+James Laird, president of mortgage brokerage CanWise Financial (which is owned and operated by Ratehub.ca), says 13% of his business is for mortgage refinances.

 It’s common for lenders to take out portfolio insurance on these four popular mortgage products.
 Both big banks and smaller lenders purchase portfolio insurance, but it’s more prevalent with lenders whose sole line of business is mortgage lending (known as monoline lenders).
 Monoline lenders don’t typically have access to the same pool of savings deposits that big banks have from their customers.
 Instead, they sell MBS with portfolio insurance.
 As a result, the portfolio insurance changes will have the biggest impact on monoline lenders and mortgage brokers who offer monoline products.

-Monoline lenders haven’t confirmed whether or not they’ll pause lending on the four types of mortgages outlined above after Nov.
-30, which means there’ll be some uncertainty after that date.
 The big banks can rely on their deposits temporarily but they also depend on funding from MBS.
-There are many possible outcomes to these changes, two of which are outlined below:
+There are many possible outcomes to these changes, which are still being figured out, two of which are outlined below: